Eloy Jiménez Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians' 3.88 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- The Guardians give up the second-fewest home runs in baseball (108 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (111 total, one per game).

-- Civale makes the start for the Guardians, his 13th of the season.
-He is 4-2 with a 2.54 ERA and 54 strikeouts in 71 2/3 innings pitched.
+- Allen (4-4) gets the starting nod for the Guardians in his 16th start of the season.
+He's put together a 3.70 ERA in 80 1/3 innings pitched, with 80 strikeouts.

-- In his last time out on Tuesday, the righty went eight innings against the Kansas City Royals, allowing one earned run while surrendering five hits.
+- In his last appearance on Saturday, the left-hander tossed six innings against the Chicago White Sox, allowing five earned runs while surrendering eight hits.

-- The 28-year-old has put up a 2.54 ERA and 6.8 strikeouts per nine innings in 12 games this season, while giving up a batting average of .212 to opposing hitters.
+- The 24-year-old has a 3.70 ERA and 9 strikeouts per nine innings in 15 games this season, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.